techatpark/website/site/content/posts/microservices-not-a-binary-choice.md

 1. **Cloud cost:** What was previously running on just two nodes (Tomcat and MySQL) now required at least six nodes, including an API gateway node, two services nodes, a MySQL server, a MongoDB server, and additional nodes for distributed logging and tracing.
 2. **Performance:** Each REST call now needed to be encoded and decoded twice, resulting in additional processing time that slowed down the system.
 3. **Complexity:** As he separated the services, his team also got split.
 Additionally, Mr. Developer needed to acquire new skills like MongoDB, distributed logging, and tracing, which resulted in additional complexity.
+4. **Lack of Standard** Due to the lack of standard he has to rework on things that was not even in his coontrol.
+(E.g Open Feign Deprecation, Outdated Netflix Libraries)

 Mr. Developer found himself dealing with complexity, increased costs, and lower performing software.
 He couldn't help but wonder what had gone wrong in his transition from monolith to microservices.